dartburin/test_grpc/README.md

 # test_grpc
-Test project with gRPC and REST proxy.
+Test project with gRPC and REST HTTP gateway.

 Protobuf for gRPC compilation